 Medieval house in Conwy near the Lower Gate and the waterfront, was built in the first half of the fifteenth century from timber cut in 1417-1420.
 It was probably a merchant’s house with a high status.
 In the 17th century, it was owned by Evan David, who traded vegetables on the ground floor.
 In the eighteenth and early nineteenth centuries it was the home of captain Samuel Williams, a shale, copper and lead trader.
 In the years 1850-1910, the Aberconwy hotel and cafe were created in the house.
 Then it was a bakery and an antique store, before it became the the property of the National Trust in 1934.
 After a thorough renovation in 1976, it was open to visitors.

 Located at Castle Street 2, Aberconwy is a rare example of a survived home-warehouse, built by English merchants trading in Welsh cities in the Middle Ages.
 Thanks to the dating of wood, we know that it is one of the oldest houses in Wales, which is why it was declared a monument of class I. The building is open to visitors, it presents decorated rooms, reflecting everyday life from different periods of history.
+Due to the elevation of the ground level, its ground floor is now sunk less than a meter below the level of the adjacent road.
+Some of the windows and entrance openings were transformed or pierced in the early modern period (when the building was converted into two apartments), and fireplaces were also than placed inside.

 Website cadwpublic-api.azurewebsites.net, Aberconwy House.
 Full Report for Listed Buildings.